Jamaican in Jamaica

 Introduction / History

-Although Jamaica is known for plush amenities and accessible beaches, the average Jamaican lives in a country where several traditional cultures meet.
-Traditional Jamaican life is marked by many life-stage customs.
+Jamaican life is characterized by numerous customs associated with various life stages.
 Weddings are outwardly similar to Western weddings with white bridal dresses and church ceremonies.
-However, a traditional Jamaican wedding starts the day before with a long feast.
+However, a traditional Jamaican wedding typically begins the day before with a lavish feast.
 Friends play games and eat until dawn when they leave to prepare for the church ceremony.
 On the Sunday following the wedding, called "Tun T 'anks Sunday," the wedding party attends church together and holds an even larger party.

 In urban areas, unemployment and crime are increasing problems.
-But despite their turbulent history — or perhaps because of it — Jamaicans reflect resiliency and relaxation in the face of challenges.
+But Jamaicans are resilient.
 The nation's music, sports and tourism industries showcase her as a cultural superpower.

 What Are Their Beliefs?

-Christianity arrived in Jamaica with Columbus in the 1490s, fostering an eventual blending of Arawak, African, British and Spanish traditions.
-Today, most Jamaicans would consider themselves Christians, more than half affiliating with Protestant denominations.
+Christianity arrived in Jamaica with Columbus in the 1490s, fostering an eventual blending of Arawak, African, British, and Spanish traditions.
+Today, most Jamaicans identify as Christians, with more than half affiliating with Protestant denominations.

 Scripture Prayers for the Jamaican in Jamaica.